Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/universalrp-asset.md

 ### Shadows

-These settings affect how shadows look and behave.
-They also impact performance, so this is where you can make tweaks to get the best balance between visual quality and shadow rendering speed.
+These settings let you configure how shadows look and behave, and find a good balance between the visual quality and performance.

+The **Shadows** section has the following properties.

 | Property         | Description                                                  |
 | ---------------- | ------------------------------------------------------------ |